-DreamLog is a logic programming system that learns continuously by alternating between wake and sleep phases—like biological brains.
-During wake, it uses LLMs to generate missing knowledge; during sleep, it compresses what it knows into more general principles.
+DreamLog is a logic programming system that learns by alternating between wake and sleep phases.
+During wake, it uses LLMs to generate missing knowledge.
+During sleep, it compresses what it knows into more general principles.
+Like biological brains, roughly.

-DreamLog operationalizes an insight from algorithmic information theory: the system that explains your data with the shortest program is the one most likely to generalize.
-This is Solomonoff induction—the mathematical formalization of Occam’s razor.
+The theoretical basis comes from algorithmic information theory: the system that explains your data with the shortest program is the one most likely to generalize.
+This is Solomonoff induction, the mathematical formalization of Occam’s razor.

 For logic programming, the sleep phase searches for minimal representations that preserve deductive closure: